CoreMedia/coremedia-social-hub/documentation/Configuration.md

 ### Connector Configuration

 The connector configuration usually contains the credentials for accessing a social network or a social media tool.
-Interfaces that mapping this configuration must extend the interface _ConnectorConfiguration_ which contains additional settings valid for all connector configurations.
+Interfaces that are mapping this configuration must extend the interface _ConnectorConfiguration_, which contains additional settings that are valid for all connector configurations.

 The _ConnectorConfiguration_ interface implements the following methods: